quintoandar/butterfree/WORKFLOW.md

 git push --force-with-lease
 ```

-If there are any issues, fixes should be committed (or merged in) to the release branch.

 ### Github workflow

-- A tag will automatically be triggered in our CI/CD.
-This tag/release will use the version for its title and push a new version
-of Butterfree's python package to our private server.
+- The creation of the release tag and the update of the PyPi version will be done
+automatically from the Publish workflow, you can follow [here](https://github.com/quintoandar/butterfree/actions?query=workflow%3APublish).

 ### Update API Documentation